 Although Norway is the area where you can best see the Northern Lights, it does not mean that we can know the exact date, place and time where it will take place.
 The chances are greatest between the autumn and spring equinoxes, that is, between September 21 and March 21.

-All waiting has its reward.
-The "northern lights" tend to be more frequent in the late fall and winter season.
-Therefore, the best months to observe them are in October, February and March.
-In these months, the polar nights are longer and the days gradually get longer.
+Every wait has its reward.
+The "northern lights" are usually most frequent in late autumn and winter.
+Therefore, the best months to observe them are October, February, and March, but it is also advisable to visit the northern lights. applications to predict auroral activityDuring these months, the polar nights are longer, and the days gradually become longer.

 A determining factor when observing this spectacular phenomenon is the current weather condition.
 Before planning a trip to Norway, it is important to know the weather conditions that will take place in the coming days.
-If rain is forecast, you have made a trip in vain.
+If rain is forecast, you'll have made a wasted trip.
 To avoid this type of situation, there are some rain alarm apps that alert you of the rainfall that will take place in the area to which you are going to travel.

 If in the end you manage to see the Northern Lights, it will all have been worth it.
 It is an incredible show in every way.
 The people of Northern Norway have the Northern Lights as part of their lives.
 Still, they serve as inspiration for artists, mythologies, and legends.
 Scientists say that the climax of the Northern Lights has come to an end and that we will see less and less.
 Therefore, it is necessary to take advantage of to see these phenomena before their frequency is less and less.